clayrisser/linux-factory/README.md

 Head to the **[Debian wiki](https://wiki.debian.org)** for information on how to use your Debian/GNU Linux system.

-## Maintenance
+## Maintenance & security

- * Apply software [upgrades](#upgrading-your-system) as soon as possible.
  * Only install software from your [package manager](#installingremoving-software-packages), do not run or install software or commands for untrusted sources.
  * Backup your data periodically to an external storage using the [Back In Time](https://backintime.readthedocs.io/en/latest/quick-start.html) backup utility
  * Only enter your administrator password to perform necessary system administration tasks.
  * Use strong (long) passwords/phrases, do not reuse passwords for different services (use the a password manager).
- * Use encrypted network communication protocols (HTTPS, SSH/SFTP, OTR, GPG...), use disk encryption.
+Use encrypted network communication protocols (HTTPS, SSH/SFTP, OTR, GPG...), use disk encryption.
- * Minimize installed/running software.
  * Keep your hardware in good condition.